 - It helps you monitor your weak areas and their fluctuations.

-- SEO along with other marketing strategies increases the website ranking.
+- SEO, along with other marketing strategies, increases the website’s ranking.

 How has SEO changed over the years?

-- Quality over quantity: Previously the quantity was considered more than quality but now everything has changed.
+- Quality over quantity: Previously, the quantity was considered more than quality, but everything has changed.
 Quality is a priority for Google.
-It doesn’t matter if you have some pages but they must be rich in diversity because a perfect web page is better than a hundred worthless web pages.
+It doesn’t matter if you have some pages, but they must be diverse because a perfect web page is better than a hundred worthless web pages.

-- Pay more attention to creating links: In the last decade Google counts the number of internal and external links regardless of whether they exist in the related content.
-But now as a change relationships that point to irrelevant content are exempt.
+- Please pay more attention to creating links: In the last decade, Google has counted the number of internal and external links regardless of whether they exist in the related content.
+But now, as a change, relationships that point to irrelevant content are exempt.

-- Keyword accuracy competition: Previously there wasn’t much competition for a single keyword.
-However now the game for keyword accuracy has grown so much that Google is considering several things to rank web pages.
+- Keyword accuracy competition: Previously, there was little competition for a single keyword.
+However, the game for keyword accuracy has grown so much that Google is considering several things to rank web pages.

-- Changes in the Google user interface: fragments voice search podcasts site structure data and new changes in the user interface are some of the things that play an essential role in attracting traffic from Google.
+- Changes in the Google user interface: fragments of voice search podcasts’ site structure data and new changes in the user interface are some of the things that play an essential role in attracting traffic from Google.

-- Link attributes: Previously rel-tag had only one attribute that is rel = “nofollow” for all paid sponsored UGC and untrusted links.
-But now the red label has three properties that are rel = “nofollow” rel = “sponsored” rel = “relc”.
+- Link attributes: Previously, rel-tag had only one attribute, rel = “nofollow” for all paid sponsored UGC and untrusted links.
+But now the red label has three properties that are real = “nofollow”, rel = “sponsored” rel = “relic”.

 - Mobile priority: this era is the era of mobile phones; Around 65% of traffic comes from mobile phones.
 Google focuses more on website optimization for mobile phones.
 Therefore each website owner takes this into account and creates a mobile-friendly website.